reneebrindamour/m12-hw12-brindamour-renee/README.md

 By the time I completed the assignment, my eyes felt crossed and blurry.
 I checked my work at screen sizes of 1920px, 768px, and 414px to ensure it was responsive and resembled the mockups.
 By the end, I didn't trust my own eyes, so I had my significant other compare it to the mockups.
 He confirmed that it looked like the mockups.

 Thank you for your time and instruction.
 It is greatly appreciated.
 I would have been lost without your detailed video and the additional videos included.
-Overall, I learned alot and applying the videos to a real life webpage was educational and beneficial to my growth.
+Overall, I think that I'll love CSS Grid once I have more practive with it.
+I learned alot and applying the videos to a real life webpage was educational and beneficial to my growth.